jetm/learn-vim-steps/slides/slides.md

 - Learn no more than one or two new commands per day
 - You can see progress after two to three weeks
 - The learning curve is steep, but the reward is high
+- Vim has an excellent documentation, try `:help usr_02.txt`
 - Practice and practice.
-Use `vimtutor` and `:help usr_02.txt`
+Use `vimtutor`
-- Vim has an excellent documentation
-- As as programmer handle text is important.
-Vim is a powerful tool for it

 ---